Agroecology Dialogue Series

-The Agroecology dialogue series will consist of three thematic dialogues with a focus on identifying entry points, opportunities, building blocks, innovative approaches to policy, technology and institutional frameworks, that can support the upscale of agroecology.
-They will ultimately contribute to the emergence of a broader framework on multiple pathways for food system transformation that highlights concrete steps to promote agroecology at the national policy level, and set priority areas for a food systems transformation.
+The Agroecology dialogue series aimed to contribute to the emergence of a broader framework on multiple pathways for food system transformation that highlights concrete steps to promote agroecology at the national policy level, and set priority areas for a food systems transformation.

-The dialogues will be focused on case studies, examples and best practices of transformation pathways, combined with group discussions.
-For each theme, a working document will be developed by a core guiding group prior to each dialogue, with the aim of triggering reflections and discussions on the dialogue theme.
-An outcome report will then be developed for each dialogue, reflecting the key messages and recommendations of the discussions.
+The three dialogues focused on case studies, examples and best practices of transformation pathways, combined with group discussions.
+For each theme, a working document was developed by a core guiding group prior to the dialogue, with the aim of triggering reflections and discussions on the dialogue theme.
+Find more information below.

 If you would like to keep informed about future events, please visit the Food Policy Forum for Change.

-This dialogue intends to connect the conservation and agroecology communities to explore opportunities and limitations of agroecology to address conservation needs beyond the farm.
-Thus, it will look beyond classical on-farm conservation angles (e.g. conservation of local crop varieties and crop wild relatives).
-Instead, it will discuss the contributions of agroecology to mitigate species decline and ecosystem degradation in the landscape, which are less explicitly recognised within existing narratives of the agroecology or conservation communities.
-The dialogue will identify concrete pathways to increase synergies between the agroecology and conservation communities in food system transformation through policy reform, knowledge creation and investment.
+The second dialogue intended to connect the conservation and agroecology communities to explore opportunities and limitations of agroecology to address conservation needs beyond the farm.
+It looked beyond classical on-farm conservation angles (e.g. conservation of local crop varieties and crop wild relatives).
+Instead, it discussed the contributions of agroecology to mitigate species decline and ecosystem degradation in the landscape, which are less explicitly recognised within existing narratives of the agroecology or conservation communities.
+The dialogue also aimed to identify concrete pathways to increase synergies between the agroecology and conservation communities in food system transformation through policy reform, knowledge creation and investment.

-This dialogue will reflect on the current global food crisis and the looming scarcity of agricultural inputs.
+This third dialogue reflected on the current global food crisis and the looming scarcity of agricultural inputs.
 Record prices in fertilizers, supply chain interruption, increasing dependence on synthetic agricultural inputs and on a handful of suppliers have underlined the urgency of food system transformation.
 As a result, a number of countries are committing to reducing their dependence on synthetic inputs.
 The current crisis creates opportunities to advance food system transformation through agroecology.
-The dialogue will focus on a better understanding of concrete implementation steps and pathways to increase the resilience of food systems to agricultural inputs scarcity through agroecological approaches, in the areas of policy reform, knowledge creation and investments.
+The dialogue focused on a better understanding of concrete implementation steps and pathways to increase the resilience of food systems to agricultural inputs scarcity through agroecological approaches, in the areas of policy reform, knowledge creation and investments.